burpeesDaily/python-sample-code/README.rst

     :target: https://github.com/psf/black

 The **Binary Tree Library** is a Python sample project used by shunsvineyard.info.
-It is an example of `Sphinx <https://www.sphinx-doc.org/>`_ and `My Python Coding Style <https://shunsvineyard.info/2019/01/05/my-python-coding-style-and-principles/>`_.
+It is an example for `Sphinx <https://www.sphinx-doc.org/>`_ and `My Python Coding Style <https://shunsvineyard.info/2019/01/05/my-python-coding-style-and-principles/>`_.

-Although it is a sample project, the **Binary Tree Library** is a usable tree data structure library and has the following tree data structures:
+Although it is a sample project, the **Binary Tree Library** is a usable tree data structure library, and has the following tree data structures:

-- Binary Trees
 - AVL Tree
 - Binary Search Tree
 - Red Black Tree
 - Threaded Binary Trees

 The library also provides the tree traversal feature to traverse binary trees.